-The submission is supported by data from the CARTITUDE-4 study (NCT04181827), the first international, randomized, open-label Phase 3 study evaluating the efficacy and safety of cilta-cel versus standard of care (SOC) regimens in adult patients with relapsed and lenalidomide-refractory multiple myeloma who received one to three prior lines of therapy.
-SOC in the protocol included pomalidomide, bortezomib and dexamethasone (PVd) or daratumumab, and pomalidomide and dexamethasone (DPd).
+CARTITUDE-4 (NCT04181827) is an ongoing, international, randomized, open-label Phase 3 study evaluating the efficacy and safety of cilta-cel versus pomalidomide, bortezomib and dexamethasone (PVd) or daratumumab, pomalidomide and dexamethasone (DPd) in adult patients with relapsed and lenalidomide-refractory multiple myeloma who received one to three prior lines of therapy, including a PI and an IMiD.
+The primary endpoint of the study was progression-free survival.